TimOelrichs/doublecherryGB-libretro/README.md

 You can uses the Numkeys on your keyboard or the SELECT Button to change Pokemon you want to get.

+You can also use this to trade pokemon back for trading evolutions.

 Weekly Gen1 Pokemon Distribution List https://docs.google.com/spreadsheets/d/1SMcpTz_4Mwo1eVAKWB3AbaLHJNthkB5sKHlOPnQw2UI/edit?gid=0#gid=0